 I also recall being called names as we drove our car down a street.

-I recall the story he told me how in the army several people of a different race pretended to be his friend only to betray him and laugh while doing so.
+I recall the story he told me about how in the army several people of a different race pretended to be his friend only to betray him and laugh while doing so.

 None of these were isolated experiences.
-As a result, out of duty and protection, he warned me from a genuine place of concern, love and care.
+As a result, out of duty and protection, he warned me from a genuine place of concern, love, and care.

 In all fairness, later in life, he grew to trust people and make friends with people belonging to the very race that abused him so many times before.
-He released his bitterness, and must have found a way to forgive.
+He released his bitterness and must have found a way to forgive.